Singapore Sling (1990 film): Plot

-The duo then easily take the seriously wounded and bleeding detective, having already figured them out to be responsible for Laura's kidnapping, into their home, essentially kidnapping him.
-As the exhausted detective was silent and apparently refuses to speak, even in order to state his own name, the two women christen him 'Singapore Sling', after they discover a recipe in his pocket notebook for that type of cocktail.
-They use him as a pawn in their sexually tinged role-playing games and as a party to their distorted and perverse form of entertainment, during which Singapore Sling, now a prisoner, is tied up, chained to a bed, vomited on, electrocuted, used as a sex slave, and subjected to various other forms of torture and atrocities in which he is forced to participate.
+The duo takes the detective, having already figured them out to be responsible for Laura's kidnapping, into their home.
+As the exhausted detective is silent and apparently refuses to speak the two women christen him 'Singapore Sling', after a cocktail recipe they discover in his pocket notebook.
+They use him as a pawn in their sexually tinged role-playing games and their perverse entertainment, during which Singapore Sling, now a prisoner, is tied up, chained to a bed, vomited on, electrocuted, used as a sex slave, and subjected to various other forms of torture and atrocities in which he is forced to participate.
 However, as Singapore Sling's confinement wears on he regains his strength and takes a more active role in the games.
 His deranged captors become concerned and alarmed when a sharp kitchen knife, belonging to the late father, goes missing and they discover Singapore Sling digging a deep hole in their backyard.
-As psychotic as these two are, they are still lucid enough to recognize that a killing is imminent, if not two or even three.
+They recognize that a killing is imminent.
 In an atmosphere of decadence and dark madness, the characters gradually sink into the depths of their subconscious mind.

 A few days later, the daughter decides that she is fed up with having to suffer under the yoke of maternal authority, and, together with Singapore Sling, murders her mother.
 Singapore Sling then takes what up until now used to be the mother's role in the sexual games.
 However, during one of these games, a reenactment of Laura's murder, he stabs the daughter, playing Laura, with the aforementioned missing kitchen knife now attached to his penis.
 The daughter, while bleeding to death, shoots Singapore Sling and then he goes out to the garden and falls into the pit which he himself had recently dug.
-The film hence ends, in short, with all three characters dead.
+The film ends with all three characters dead.